European leaders step up Irma relief effort in Caribbean

 Elsewhere in the country, Irma struck the archipelago north of Cuba's Camaguey and Ciego de Avila provinces with gusts so strong they destroyed an instrument used to measure wind, Cuba's meteorological agency reported.

 Damage will be felt most in Cuba's considerable agricultural sector, the state newspaper Granma reported Monday.
-It said all of Cuba's provinces had reported serious damage to crops except for Guantanamo, Santiago and Granma in the southeast of the island where the damage was "only moderate."
+It said all of Cuba's provinces had reported serious damage to farming infrastructure except for Guantanamo, Santiago and Granma in the southeast of the island where the damage was "only moderate."